Ottawa

 Term Life Insurance offers temporary coverage at a lower cost with fixed payments, and there is the option to convert the plan into Permanent Insurance.
 Term Life Insurance can replace lost income and/or be used to cover debts and funeral expenses.

-Permanent Life Insurance provides employees lifetime coverage at a higher cost with flexible payments, with an added opportunity to build its cash value through investments.
+Permanent Life Insurance provides employees lifetime coverage at a higher cost.
+Perks include flexible payments and the opportunity to build its cash value through investments.
 Permanent Life Insurance can also replace lost income and cover one’s debts and funeral expenses.
 Many plans offer options for estate planning as well.

 When it comes to spending accounts, there are a couple of options: Health Spending Accounts (HSA) and Lifestyle Spending Accounts (LSA).